SpacingBat3/discord-ipc-proxy/Readme.md

 A tool to analyze the Discord's IPC/WebSocket communication between server and client.
 Acts as a middleware between an application (browser, game).

-## Status

-Currently this tool is a bit experimental.
-Some things like crashes when proxy couldn't find the socket or port of Discord server might occur and even Discord on its own might crash it upon first launch.
-Those cases might be properly handled in the future.

-Additionally, IPC proxying has not yet been tested, so it is unknown whenever it actually works or not.
-WebSocket proxying should be fully functional.

 ## Usage

 1. Clone this repo.